 Major Concerns & Property Damage

 Similarly, if a tenant does not take care of the rental property, this can also result in eviction.
-Let’s say if a tenant has the habit of forgetting to turn off faucets and leave the house without double-checking.
+Let’s say a tenant has the habit of forgetting to turn off faucets and leaving the house without double-checking.
 This forgetful habit can result in severe damage, and it might take a toll on the property owner’s pocket.
-Tenants can, however, offer to pay for the loss or fix it themselves (if they know to do so).
-Ensuring cleanliness and keeping the property in good condition, ideally in the same condition as it was while being handed over, is one of the major responsibilities of a tenant.
-Failure to do so can result in termination of the rental lease.

 Disputes over Rent Charges